vilnytskyy/cs-ed-cohort-3-summer-2022/competency-matrix.md

 To earn a particular grade, your assignment must compile and run correctly and follow the specification.

-To earn a given overall grade, you need that grade on both the Array portion and Class portion of the class.
-So for an A you to complete the Game of Life and the intermediate SuperArray assignment (this might be simplified if we run short of time).
+To earn a given overall grade, you need that grade on both the 2D Array portion and Class portion of the class.
+So for an A you should complete the Game of Life and the intermediate SuperArray assignment (this might be simplified if we run short of time) since that would show competency in all the required areas.

 # Note: